DOAJ/doaj/README.md

 Each static page is represented by a single `.md` file.

-Most of the content of doaj.org’s static pages can be written in Markdown (`.md`) and modified in the following directories (representing a section of the site):
+Most of the content of doaj.org’s pages can be edited in either Markdown (`.md`) or input into a database-like YAML file (`.yml`).

+### Markdown static pages

+Static content is usually long-form, unstructured texts, as seen in the Data documentation and About pages.

+This content is found in the following directories (each representing a section of the site):

 - `about/`
   - `index.md`: the main About section page (_Mission_, _History_)
   - `advisory-board-council.md`